 (Does not satisfy upper-level Computer Science elective requirements.)
-Prerequisite: Permission of instructor

-CMSC 310 Object-Oriented Programming Using C++
+Object-Oriented Programming Using C++

 This course is designed to introduce the student to the mainstream programming language C++ which supports the object-oriented paradigm.
 The C++ approach to abstraction, encapsulation, inheritance, and polymorphism will be examined.
 Programming projects will be assigned.
 Offered every Fall.
-Prerequisite: Permission of Department Chair